-Open ended question
+Open Ended Question

-The respondents were given the opportunity in Section D of the questionnaire to elaborate on their opinion of the current level of team integration, the reasons for not implementing certain tools and techniques and advise on away to improve on collaboration.
-This elaborated on the context in which tools and techniques are implemented in.
+The respondents were given the opportunity, in Section D of the questionnaire, to elaborate on their opinion of the current level of team integration, the reasons for not implementing certain tools and techniques and advise on methods to improve on collaboration.
+This elaborated on the context in which tools and techniques are implemented.
 Qualitative content analysis was used to sort all the responses of the open-ended section in three categories and various sub-themes as per Figure 4.16.